wilsonmar/wilsonmar.github.io/_posts/2024-01-20-flightsim.md

 * SMOH = Since major overhaul
 * SMPI = Time Since Major Periodic Inspection
 * SN = Serial Number
-* <a href="https://www.aeroclass.org/soft-field-landing/" target="_blank" rel="noreferrer noopener">Soft Field</a> - An unpaved runway, typically requiring the aircraft to land on grass or dirt.
+* <a href="https://www.aeroclass.org/soft-field-landing/" target="_blank">Soft Field</a> - An unpaved runway, typically requiring the aircraft to land on grass or dirt.
 * Spar = A principal section of the wing structure of an airplane, going from tip to tip
 * Sperry = Avionics manufacturer
 * SPOH = Since prop overhaul
 * Squawk - A unique four-digit  (actually 4-octal-digit -&gt; 12-bit) transponder number given to an aircraft by ATC to allow for simple identification of an aircraft in a given region.
-There are a few significant <a href="https://www.aeroclass.org/squawk-7500-how-to-deal-with-hijacking/" target="_blank" rel="noreferrer noopener">squawk codes</a>, which immediately get the attention of air traffic control.
+There are a few significant <a href="https://www.aeroclass.org/squawk-7500-how-to-deal-with-hijacking/" target="_blank">squawk codes</a>, which immediately get the attention of air traffic control.
 These are 7500: Hijack; 7600: Radio Failure; 7700: General Emergency.
 * Squitter = The transmission of a specified reply format at a minimum rate without the need to be interrogated (transponders)
 * SSB = Single sideband.
 A highly efficient form of radio transmission wherein information is carried on a sideband instead of the center carrier in order to gain range performance; usually used in HF communication transceivers
 * SSCVR = Solid state cockpit voice recorder